 - The planning permission reference to which the application relates

 - the number of the condition that sets out the time limits for implementation

 - Any condition(s) or other agreements which relate to environmental mitigation or enhancement measures

 - Whether the original permission was subject to an Environmental Impact Assessment and/or Habitats Regulation Assessment, or screening for either type of assessment.
 If the answer was No then a brief explanation of why they consider it remains the case that neither of these assessments would be needed if an application for planning permission was being made now

 If the original planning permission was subject to one or both of these assessments, or screened for either, applicants should also provide details of:

 - The original assessments or screening and a summary of the key findings

-- Information on any mitigation measures secured to address environmental effects and the progress toward delivering these measures;
+- Information on any mitigation measures secured to address environmental effects and the progress towards delivering these measures;

 - An environmental report containing a reasoned explanation of why in the applicant’s view there have been no changes to environmental circumstances which would make the original screening or assessment out of date.
-For further guidance on this please see the governments question and answers;
+For further guidance on this please see the governments question and answers (external link)

 - Any other relevant information which would, in the applicant’s view, support the case that the previous screenings or assessments remain up to date.